SDGforskning/sdg-strings/SDG03_query_action_WoS.md

           )
   )
   AND
+    ("neglected tropical disease$" OR "buruli ulcer" OR "chagas" OR "dengue" OR "chikungunya" OR "dracunculiasis" OR "guinea-worm disease" OR "echinococcosis" OR "foodborne trematodiases" OR "human african trypanosomiasis" OR "sleeping sickness" OR "leishmaniasis" OR "leprosy" OR "lymphatic filariasis" OR "mycetoma" OR "chromoblastomycosis" OR "deep mycoses" OR "onchocerciasis" OR "river blindness" OR "rabies" OR "scabies" OR "schistosomiasis" OR "soil-transmitted helminthiases" OR "snakebite envenoming" OR "taeniasis" OR "cysticercosis" OR "trachoma" OR "yaws"
-    ("least developed countr*" OR "least developed nation$" OR "developing countr*" OR "developing nation$" OR "developing states" OR "developing world" OR "less developed countr*" OR "less developed nation$" OR "under developed countr*" OR "under developed nation$" OR "underdeveloped countr*" OR "underdeveloped nation$" OR "underserved countr*" OR "underserved nation$"
+    OR "least developed countr*" OR "least developed nation$" OR "developing countr*" OR "developing nation$" OR "developing states" OR "developing world" OR "less developed countr*" OR "less developed nation$" OR "under developed countr*" OR "under developed nation$" OR "underdeveloped countr*" OR "underdeveloped nation$" OR "underserved countr*" OR "underserved nation$"